Gargrave

-Gargrave is a large village and civil parish in the Craven district located along the A65, 4 mi north-west of Skipton in North Yorkshire, England.

-It is situated on the very edge of the Yorkshire Dales.
-The River Aire and the Leeds and Liverpool Canal pass through the village.
-It had a population of 1,764 in 2001 reducing slightly to 1,755 at the 2011 census.
+Gargrave is a large village and civil parish in the county of North Yorkshire, England.
+It is located along the A65, 4 mi north-west of Skipton.
+The village is situated on the very edge of the Yorkshire Dales; the River Aire and the Leeds and Liverpool Canal pass through it.
+It had a population of 1,764 at the 2001 census, reducing slightly to 1,755 in 2011.
+Until 1974 it was part of the West Riding of Yorkshire and it was part of the district of Craven from 1974 to 2023; it is now administered by the unitary North Yorkshire Council.

 Etymology

 Multiple etymologies have been proposed for the name Gargrave.
 The name may contain Old English gāra in its original meaning of "spear" formed with graf apparently meaning wood, originally meaning "wood from which spear-shafts were cut".
 The first part of the name may also have had the sense "triangular piece of land" and was replaced by the cognate Old Norse gieri.
 Also suggested is that the name contains one of the Old Norse names with Geir- (e.g. Geirmundr, Geirlaug) with the Old English termination græf, "grave, trench", Gargrave therefore meaning "grave of the Scandinavian Giermundr, Geirlaug etc".
 William Wheater thought Gargrave to be derived the Celtic caer and the Saxon gerefa, meaning "the camp or city of the reeve/governor".
 The element -grave may be a "Celtic lenited" variant of Craven.